 Reduce Energy, Recycle, Re-purpose

 Curtains, for one, are a popular eco-friendly product that helps families to cut back on energy spending.
-You can replace your traditional curtains or drapes with thermal curtains that block out the sun, which will decrease your energy consumption.
+You can replace your traditional curtains or drapes with thermal curtains that block out the sun paired with curtain tie backs, which will decrease your energy consumption.
 Not only are they effective, but they save you money.
 Second-hand, gently used, recycled curtains are another option as reusing products already in circulation cuts down on waste.

 In fact, there are tons of DIY projects you can take on in order to re-purpose items you already own.
 Stack and bind together old books to create tables and lamp stands, use fallen tree branches from your yard to create bedroom shelving, or recycle and re-purpose old wine bottles to make tables and candle holders.
 The possibilities are only limited by your imagination.